magneum/Norded/README.md

     -   BOT_TOKEN = From @BotFather Only
     -   API_TOKEN = From @HVApiBot Only
     -   API_HASH  = From @HVApiBot Only
-    -   XERONOID_SESSION = Get it from below replit link
+    -   NORDED_SESSION = Get it from below link
     -   OWNER_USERNAME = Your Username like @HypeVoids
     -   BOT_USERNAME = Your Bot @Username
     -   DYNO = Keep any command prefix as per your needs!
     -   CLEANER = Put the value to auto clean the notifications by 🎧NORDED©️🎧
     -   CHAT_ID = Group chat IDs where your 🎧NORDED©️🎧 player can play music.
 Put like this > -1001526909798 -1001472203238 -1001509210199 [with a space between]
-    -   NORD_ADMINS = User IDs of the Admins you want can use 𝗔𝗱𝗺𝗶𝗻 𝗖𝗼𝗺𝗺𝗮𝗻𝗱𝘀 of Xeronoid.
+    -   NORD_ADMINS = User IDs of the Admins you want can use 𝗔𝗱𝗺𝗶𝗻 𝗖𝗼𝗺𝗺𝗮𝗻𝗱𝘀 of NORDED.
 Put like this > 1868088205 1941593018 [with a space between]
 ```